center-key/clabe-validator/README.md

 Clave Bancaria Estandarizada (Spanish for "standardized banking cipher") is a banking standard from the Mexican Bank Association (Asociación de Bancos de México &ndash; ABM) for uniform numbering of bank accounts.
+See: https://en.wikipedia.org/wiki/CLABE

 ### A) Online form
 Try it out:<br>